 In other provinces and territories, including Saskatchewan and Yukon, disability advocates are putting pressure on their own governments to pass accessibility legislation.
 Canada’s Honourable Carla Qualtrough, who has worked on the federal legislation, is quoted as saying: “What many provinces have told us is, once we do our law, they will then do a mirror image in their province.”6 There’s no question we’re headed in the direction of full and fair accessibility for all Canadians, mandated by law.
 Organizations that are already removing barriers are showing the country that all customers and clients, regardless of disability, are welcome to do business with them.

-- A profile of persons with disabilities among Canadians aged 15 years or older, 2012 Statistics Canada, 2012
+- A demographic, employment and income profile of Canadians with disabilities aged 15 years and over, Statistics Canada, 2017

 - Accessibility for Ontarians with Disabilities Act, 2005 Government of Ontario, 2012 – 2018

 - Bill No. 59 Nova Scotia Legislature, 2017